How Commercial Cleaning Businesses Use Invoice Factoring to Stay Cash-Ready and Grow

 Think of factoring as your financial rinse cycle; it clears out the waiting period between cleaning and payment.

-Here’s how it plays out in real life:
+Here’s how factoring plays out in real life:

 You perform the cleaning.
-Your team finishes the job, maybe it’s a corporate office, a medical building, or a shopping mall.
+Your team finishes the job; maybe it’s a corporate office, a medical building, or a shopping mall.
 You send the invoice to the customer and submit it to the factoring company.

 You get paid (almost) instantly.